jebbujebbu/lcjs-dashboard/README.md

 # JavaScript Wellness Dashboard

 This project is an application demonstrating LightningChart JS, a high-performance data visualization library for JavaScript.
-The dashboard simulates real-time wellness and health monitoring data, showcasing various chart types and interactive visualizations.
+The dashboard simulates wellness and health monitoring data playback, showcasing various chart types and interactive visualizations with time-based data simulation.

 LightningChart JS is entirely GPU accelerated and performance optimized charting library for presenting massive amounts of data.
 It offers an easy way of creating sophisticated and interactive charts and adding them to your website or web application.

 ## Description

-The Wellness Dashboard is a comprehensive health monitoring application that displays simulated fitness and wellness data in real-time.
-It features multiple chart types to visualize different aspects of health data:
+The Wellness Dashboard is a comprehensive health monitoring application that displays fitness and wellness data through interactive data playback simulation.
+It features multiple chart types to visualize different aspects of health data with controllable time progression.

 ### Key Features:
-- **Real-time simulation**: Data updates every 16ms simulating minute-by-minute health tracking with adjustable speed control (1x to 100x) and play/pause functionality.
+- **Time-based simulation**: Data playback simulating minute-by-minute health tracking with adjustable speed control (from 10 min/sec up to ultra-fast simulation) and play/pause functionality.
+- **Interactive speed control**: Logarithmic speed slider allowing users to control data playback from slow motion to ultra-fast simulation.
 - **Time-based events**: Special updates at midnight (activity summary) and 8 AM (sleep analysis).
-- **Historical data**: 7-day rolling averages and trends.
+- **Historical data**: 7-day rolling averages and trends visualization.
-- **Interactive visualizations**: GPU-accelerated charts with smooth animations.
+- **Interactive visualizations**: GPU-accelerated charts with smooth animations and responsive design.
-- **Comprehensive health metrics**: Sleep, activity, stress, heart rate, and temperature monitoring.
+- **Comprehensive health metrics**: Sleep stages, activity levels, stress, heart rate, and temperature monitoring.
+- **Responsive design**: Optimized layouts for desktop, tablet, and mobile devices with scrollable interface on smaller screens.

 ### Featured Chart Types:
-- **Multi-Chart**: Real-time heart rate, calories, and steps visualization.
+- **Multi-Chart**: Synchronized heart rate, calories, and steps visualization.
 - **Gauge Charts**: Stress level and body temperature monitoring.
-- **Bar Chart**: Daily steps progress tracking.
+- **Bar Chart**: Daily steps progress tracking with target visualization.
-- **Pie Chart**: Sleep quality averages over 7 days.
+- **Pie Chart**: Sleep quality averages over 7 days with stage breakdown.
-- **Span Chart**: Sleep stages visualization (Light, Deep, REM sleep).
+- **Span Chart**: Sleep stages timeline (Light, Deep, REM sleep) with time-based visualization.
-- **Spider Chart**: Wellness index radar showing multiple health metrics.
+- **Spider Chart**: Wellness index radar showing multiple health metrics comparison.
 - **Mosaic Chart**: 7-day activity levels.

 The data is based on one person's health data, edited and adapted from this dataset: